 10. Restart the hot water heater.

 We hope that you learned the cause of hot water heater high pitched noise and how to get rid of it.
-If the problem persists, just call a reputable Wellington plumber to repair your water heater.
-Plumbers 911 Florida provides reputable plumbing services in Wellington FL including water heater repair, water heater installation, leak detection, drain pipe cleaning, camera sewer inspection and many more!
-Call us at 305-662-0668 (Miami-Dade County FL), 954-468-0512 (Broward County FL), 561-327-6287 (Palm Beach County FL) to schedule a service!
+If the problem persists, just call a reputable plumber to repair your water heater.
+Plumbers 911 provides emergency plumbing services including water heater repair, water heater installation, leak detection, drain pipe cleaning, camera sewer inspection and many more!